Our Work

 Building institutional capacity for Ethnic Studies.

-Building communities of professional development, wellness and care
+Building communities of professional development, wellness & care

 In these communities, educators and youth workers deepen their practice of Ethnic Studies methodologies.
 Educators and youth workers need a community to come home to: spaces to sustain their hope, their wellness, and their commitment.